baffoon/NetUtilsLoveMI/README.md

 ## Note

 This will not work right away.
-If this script is being copied into a PowerShell session, you will need to open up a new session and execute the commands.
+If this script is being copied into a PowerShell session, you will need to open up a new session and execute the aliass.